latimerb/biophys_optimize/README.md

 ```bash
 $ python setup.py install
 ```
+# Introduction
+There are several steps to the process of creating a biophysical model of a neuron.
+First, you need to have experimental current clamp data which you want your model to match. biophys_optimize was originally designed to be used with the Allen Institute's SDK so if you want to use their experimental data, you can do so right away.
+If you have your own data, it needs to be in the Neurodata Without Borders (NWB) format.

 # 1) Pre-process
 This step preprocesses the experimental data so it is ready for matching with the model.